initialxy/initialxy-points/docs/app-state.md

 ## Features

 ### User Roles
-- **Parent**: Can create rewards, view and manage their children's tasks and wishlists
+- **Parent**: Can create rewards, view and manage their children's tasks
-- **Child**: Can view their tasks, complete tasks to earn points, and add rewards to their wishlist
+- **Child**: Can view their tasks, complete tasks to earn points

 ### Main Functionality
 1. **User Authentication**: Login system with role-based access control